chiselstrike/chiselstrike/docusaurus/docs/intro.md

 :::note
 We assume here that you are self-hosting ChiselStrike.
-You should have received from us a package with executable programs `chisel` and `chiseld`.
-Keep both in the same directory, and ensure this directory is in your PATH.
+You should have received from us information on how to access ChiselStrike npm packages.
 :::

 ChiselStrike is a backend generator.
 It provides instant backend